patrickkettner/opal-webpack/README.md

 With your Ruby/Opal `require` statements, you can either use the Sprockets/Ruby/Opal convention or you can use the node convention of `require './some_file'`, which will be relative to path of the file doing the require.
 If you do this though, you **must** consistently require the file that way.
 A require to 'some_file' will include the module a second time.

+### Load path

+Currently, the loader does not use webpack's `moduleDirectories` for finding assets that you `require` in Opal.

+By default, if you run webpack in a Bundler context (e.g. `bundle exec webpack...`), the loader will issue a `Bundler.require` call and add all the load paths that any Opal GEMS use to the webpack load path.
+If you use Rails, set the `RAILS_ENV` environment variable before running webpack and the loader will start up that Rails environment and grab the load paths from there.

+If you don't use Bundler or wish to supply additional MRI requires, set the `OPAL_MRI_REQUIRES` environment variable to a colon separated list of Ruby `require` clauses.
+E.g. `OPAL_MRI_REQUIRES=opal-browser:opal-builder`

+You can also pass the `OPAL_LOAD_PATH` environment variable to webpack with additional colon separated paths.

 ### Stubs

 To tell the Opal compiler to stub out certain dependencies, do this